Biostimulants – Navigating the United States regulatory landscape

 Although abiotic stresses may be mitigated by providing water, nutrients and other treatments, these may not be sufficient to achieve the desired output.
 Plant biostimulants have been described as a promising category of products to improve yield and quality of the crops and other soil/plant characteristics, by both the scientific community and the industry.
 There is mounting interest in these products across the world but navigating through the regulatory landscape can be challenging.
 Companies need to be aware of the ever-changing rules associated with this emerging category of products as they consider bringing them to the United States market.

 What is the definition of ‘biostimulant’?

 Many countries are tackling this question and trying to craft a definition for biostimulant.
-Europe recently voted on the new European Fertilizer Regulation 2016/0084 which includes a definition for biostimulants and a regulatory path for registrations of these products across the EU Member States.
+Europe recently published the new European Fertilizer Regulation (EC) No. 2019/1009 which includes a definition for biostimulants and a regulatory path for registrations of these products across the EU Member States.
 The EU regulation will become effective in 2022 and in the next three years, new standards for processes and methods will be developed.